1958 United States Senate election in New York

-The United States Senate election of 1958 in New York was held on November 4, 1958.
+The 1958 United States Senate election in New York was held on November 4, 1958.
 Incumbent Republican Senator Irving Ives retired.
 Republican Representative Kenneth Keating defeated Democrat Frank Hogan to succeed Ives.
-As of 2023, this is the last time the Republicans won the Class 1 Senate seat in New York.
+As of 2024, this is the last time the Republicans won the Class 1 Senate seat in New York.

+Republican convention

+At the Republican convention, held on August 26 in Rochester, U.S. Representative Kenneth Keating was nominated by acclamation.